Learning Foreign Languages

 Studying a new language strengthens memory, focus, and mental flexibility.

-Global Languages and Their Real-World Value
+Global Languages and their value

 Language ▲▼ Speakers ▲▼ Value ▲▼